Rakeshyadav-19/Online-Lectures/README.md

 # c_codewWthHarry
-This repo is codes I have done while learning c from basic.
+This repo is codes I have done while learning Kotlin.